sdslabs/Rubeus/README.md

 As previously said, we do not expect to have any monetary gains off making this project open-source, nor from any of the games that we might be developing on Rubeus.

 ## <a name=how>How can I contribute?
-Anyone is invited to contribute to Rubeus either through [opening issues](CONTRIBUTING.md) on Github, making [pull requests](CONTRIBUTING.md), adding [Wiki pages](https://github.com/sdslabs/Rubeus/wiki), talking to the community at [our chat website](https://chat.sdslabs.co).
+Anyone is invited to contribute to Rubeus either through opening issues on Github, making pull requests, adding [Wiki pages](https://github.com/sdslabs/Rubeus/wiki), talking to the community at [our chat website](https://chat.sdslabs.co).
+Make sure to read the [contribution guidelines](CONTRIBUTING.md) to ease your way in.

 ## <a name=when>When can I use Rubeus?
 All game engine core sub-systems are in place and a final architecture is the current goal to achieve.
 We can have a release when that's done.